Haraszmai/Financial_Sales_Analysis_Report/README.md

 - Monthly Sales

 ## Tools
-- Microsoft Excel
+- Microsoft Excel (Data Cleaning)
 - Pivot Table
 - Slicer
 - Custom Calculations (Profit Margin)

 ## Key Insights
-- Highest sales in 2014 were from the Small Business segment.
+- Highest sales in 2014 were from the Government segment.
-- Germany has the highest average profit margin among all countries.
+- France has the highest average profit margin among all countries.
 - Paseo is the top-performing product in terms of both sales and profit margin.

 ## Files